September 19, 2010

 Gower3

 We followed the trail for a mile and a half or perhaps a little further before we took a left (east) turn onto a steep use trail.
-The use trail was marked by a few ducks and led up steeper ground to some large rock slabs, from where we began scrambling up to Mt.
+The use trail was marked by a few ducks and led up steeper ground to large rock slabs, from where we began scrambling towards Mt.
 Gower’s west summit.

 Gower5